ThePython10110/ExchangeClone/README.md

 Dependencies: Minetest Game or MineClone.

 ## Known issues:
 * Dark/Red Matter armor don't work they way they should, especially in MTG.
-I would greatly appreciate a PR that makes them work more like ProjectE.
+I would greatly appreciate a PR that makes them more like ProjectE.
 * The sword/katar AOE ability does not take upgrades into account.
 This will probably not be fixed (MCL)
 * For technical reasons (making them work with MCL hoppers), Exchange Orbs and Upgrades can be used as fuel.
-This isn't really a problem, but it will be removed once I decide the new hopper API is new enough that most people are using it.
+This isn't really a problem, but it will be removed once I decide the new hopper APIs is new enough that most people are using them.
 * Dark/Red Matter Shears will sometimes (randomly) be treated as normal shears when used by dispensers.
 This will not be fixed.
 * In Mineclonia, when inserting items into Dark/Red Matter Furnaces with hoppers, they will not start at the correct speed, instead being limited to a maximum of 1 item/second.
 This will not be fixed unless Mineclonia changes how things work.
 * In Mineclonia, hoppers can put invalid items into Energy Collectors.
-* DM/RM armor isn't great... the armor is (depending on which game you're playing), too good or not good enough.
-I would love it if someone with more patience would submit a PR to improve them.
-I would like them to be as close to ProjectE as possible, and as similar as possible between MTG and MCL... but I just hate doing that kind of thing.
 * Tools do not show the wear bar (to show the charge level) when first created or crafted.
 It only appears after changing the range.
 This will not be fixed.
+* Unfortunately, caused by the performance improvements to various tool abilities, using the shear ability on sea grass (MCL) will also remove the sand below the sea grass.
+I can't think of a good way to fix it.

-**If you have a suggestion or notice a bug, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**
+**If you have a suggestion or notice a bug that isn't on this list, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**

 ![Screenshot](screenshot.png)
 ![Transmutation GUI Screenshot](transmutation_screenshot.png)